 1. Establish the will-to-truth (bodhicitta)

-Bring an open questioning mind to every belief, idea, interpretation and concept you experience; hold loose to it all and realise that what we think is not necessarily the truth of existence; become willing to explore and directly for yourself the true nature of reality, without taking up any belief systems.
-The 'truth' is never a fixed idea or set of beliefs, but is always arising, new in every moment.
-So the 'will-to-truth' is really an attitude that is always open and curious.
+Bring an open questioning mind to every belief, idea, interpretation and concept you experience; hold loose to it all and realise that what we think is not necessarily the truth of existence; become willing to explore and directly for yourself the true nature of reality, without taking up any belief systems. fully grasp how impermanent what we call 'reality' is.
+The truth is never a fixed idea or set of beliefs, but is always arising, new in every moment.
+So the 'will-to-truth' is really an attitude that is flexible, open and curious.

 Pay close, non-judgmental attention to your experience; see directly that whole universe appears right now as an infinite web of conditions and consequences with no abiding self-nature in any phenomena.
 Nevertheless every event, every action and every process has an impact on every other, so you are invited to take care in all your everyday interactions.
 We take precepts to help us understand what wholesome action might look like.